emmanueljs1/nbe/NbE.lagda.md

 For convenience, we only use this placeholder for liftable neutral terms.
-This is possible because of how the algorithm for normalization by evaluation is designed ─ reification always eta-expands at function type, so there will only ever be a need to use a placeholder value at our base type `nat`.
-For liftable normals, we can fallback to using `zero` (which is a valid normal term) instead of using our placeholder value.
-We allow ourselves this convenience because in proving the soundness of normalization by evaluation, we will be proving that neither the placeholder value nor the fallback of `zero` will actually be used.
+This is possible because of how the algorithm for normalization by evaluation is designed ─ reification always η-expands at function type, so there will only ever be a need to use a placeholder value at our base type `𝟙`.
+In the case of liftable normals, we can fallback to using `unit` (which is a valid normal term) instead of using our placeholder value.

+We allow ourselves this convenience because in proving the soundness of normalization by evaluation, we will be proving that neither the placeholder value nor the fallback of `unit` will actually be used.

-Going forward, we will use 𝓋̂ and 𝓊̂ as the metavariables for liftable normal terms and neutral terms respectively, and will append the symbol ^ for the "liftable" counterpart of a System T construct.
-For example, we define the overloaded application `(𝓊̂ 𝓋̂)(Γ) = 𝓊̂(Γ)𝓋̂(Γ)` of liftable terms as `_·^_`.
+Going forward, we will use `𝓋̂` and `𝓊̂` as the metavariables for liftable normal terms and neutral terms respectively, and will append the symbol `^` for the "liftable" counterpart of a language construct.
+For example, we define the overloaded application `(𝓊̂ 𝓋̂)(Γ) = 𝓊̂(Γ)𝓋̂(Γ)` of liftable terms as `·^`.

 ```agda
 _·^_ : ∀ {S T : Type} → Ne^ (S ⇒ T) → Nf^ S → Ne^ T